Home detention for Sir Howard Morrison's daughter Donna Grant

 The Tertiary Education Commission said the offending "regrettably undermines the confidence the public has in the wānanga and the wider tertiary education sector".

-Crown lawyer Stephen Bonnar QC told Justice Graham Lang the Crown acknowledged Grant "didn't personally benefit" from the money, and it was for the organisations she served.
+Crown lawyer Stephen Bonnar QC told Justice Lang the Crown acknowledged Grant "didn't personally benefit" from the money, and it was for the organisations she served.

 However, he said the offending was "a significant breach of trust", was pre-meditated and "over a significant period of time".